tauh33dkhan/Spring4Shell-POC-Verification-Lab/tomcat_8.5.78-jdk11-spb-2.6.3/README.md

 {"timestamp":"2022-04-17T19:55:40.760+00:00","status":400,"error":"Bad Request","path":"/helloworld/greeting"}
 ```

-400 response indicates that application is vulnerable but is it exploitable let's try to exploit it using another exploit poc
+400 response indicates that application is vulnerable but is it exploitable? let's try to exploit it using another exploit poc

 ### POC 2